ka8725/get_or_build/README.md

 Just include in your document module `GetOrBuild::AssociationBuilder` and it will attach magick methods automatically

 ## Contributing
 You are welcome!
-Please, run test before pull request: `ruby test/*.rb` and make sure if everything is workig correctly.
+Please, run test before pull request: `rake` and make sure if everything is workig correctly.

 ## TODO
 * tests for `MongoMapper`